suryajeetlondhe/flutter_interview_questions/README.md

 This efficient pipeline is one of the reasons why Flutter apps are fast and smooth.

 ---

-106) What is the role of the FlutterEngine in the Flutter framework?
+106.What is the role of the FlutterEngine in the Flutter framework?
+---
 The FlutterEngine is the core runtime of a Flutter app.
-It plays a central role in bridging your Dart code and the platform (Android/iOS).
+It plays a central role in bridging
+     your Dart code and the platform (Android/iOS).

 🚀 Role of FlutterEngine: